Fodilahy-mena/WKP10/readme.md

 ## Student Report

 -   What was the main challenge that you had to face during the project?

+ - Getting the patner deleted after the confirm button of the popup works was the hardest part, I could not get it.
 -   Did you use Promise callbacks?
 Or Async Await?
+ - I used some of them but I was struggling to get them work properly.

 Good luck everybody 🐻